Magnitus-/DockerFiles/react-build/README.md

-#node-app

-##Purpose
+# node-app

+## Notice

+While functional, the tooling for this image, with browserify, is dated by 2017 standards.
+Most frontend projects would now use es6 modules with webpack.

+As I'm now in a more backend phase of my workflow, I'll revisit this image when the need for it is felt.

+## Purpose

 Images to build single-file react bundles with commonjs modules as well as (optional) es-2015, jsx, minification and file watch support.

 Makes use of browserify and babel.

-##Images
+## Images

 The are two main images:

 - the onbuild image (onbuild tag) that needs to be the parent of a child image, but that has the final image execute with reduced privilege
 - the regular image (latest tag) that can be used directly, but has to run as root
 - Additionally, both images have a slim variant that is based on the slim node image

-##Usage
+## Usage

 ### Environment Variables